Based on 115 Consumer Experiences Gathered From 18 sources

-THE GOOD: Customizable • different comfort level available for each side • no-fee, convenient return policy • few off gassing odor complaints.
+THE GOOD: Customizable • different comfort level available for each side • few off gassing odor complaints.

-THE BAD: Customization effectiveness somewhat questionable • fair-at-best edge support • "C+" company rating.
+THE BAD: Customization effectiveness somewhat questionable • fair-at-best edge support • C+ company rating at least slightly lower than main competitors.

 THE RETAILER: Helixsleep.com.
 (See buying a mattress online: what to know.)